How To Create Sitemap In WordPress Using Google XML Sitemaps Plugin

 Yes! they forget to create a sitemap of their WordPress blog.

-Sitemap of your WordPress website or blog site is the very important factor of your website.
+Sitemap of your WordPress site is an essential SEO factor of your website.
 As it helps your blog with search engine indexing.

 Why is Sitemap so Important?